NU-CPGME/aku_genomics_workshop_2022/part_1/1D_software.md

-# Installing and managing software: Conda, Github, and Docker
+# Installing and managing software: Conda, GitHub, and Docker

 ### August 2022